2022 Financial Goals – March Update

 Aligned to our financial independence plan above, we have a goal of keeping about $50,000 in cash to enter semi-retirement with.
 That’s essentially 1-years’ worth in expenses to cover all necessities of life if/should we want to spend that and never touch our portfolio or even work part-time.
 I keep cash as a risk mitigation tactic.

-You can see how we intend to structure our accounts for cashflow management in the image and reading below:
+You can see how we intend to structure our accounts for cashflow management here:

 Goal in progress.